Naksh-Rathore/protostar-solutions/stack5/solution.md

 First, let's **reuse** the **padding** from [stack4](https://github.com/Naksh-Rathore/protostar-solutions/tree/main/stack4/) so we do not have to check what the padding is *again*.

-We first need the **return address's** memory address to use as a estimate of the NOP sled address.
+We first need the **return address's** memory address to use as a estimate of the NOP sled address, since we will be putting the NOP sled
+**right after** the return address.

 ```bash
 (gdb) break *main+22